patheros/PathSetManuals/modules/Blender.md

 [Download Quick Start](../examples/Blender/Blender_QuickStart.vcvs?raw=true)

 Turn the `Input Vol` knob up and down to make a beat.
-Then play around with the four big knobs to distort that beat as Blender continously records itself on a loop.
+Then play around with the four big knobs to distort that beat as Blender continuously records itself on a loop.

 ## Panel

 ![Image of controls](../images/Blender/labels.png)

 1. **L/R Audio Input** - Input audio source.
-Contextual menu controls which internal noise sorce is used when no input is connected.
+Contextual menu controls which internal noise source is used when no input is connected.
-2. **Input Source** - Select between two internal sound sources and the Autio Input ports.
+2. **Input Source** - Select between two internal sound sources and the Audio Input ports.
 3. **Input Volume** - Controls how loud the input audio is in the mix.
 This knob is ignored for the first sample after the module is reset.
 4. **Input Mute** - When red, the input audio is muted.
 The mute is ignored for the first sample after the module is reset.
 5. **L/R Audio Output** - Output audio source.
 6. **Mix Volume** - Spring Loaded!
 Controls how loud the output audio is mixed back into the next sample.
 This knob reset to 1 after each sample is recorded because the reduced audio is baked into the sample at that point.
 7. **Reset Button** - Clears the internal sample and triggers a one second recording if a cable is patched to `Audio Input`
 8. **Reset Trigger** - Triggers reset button when the signal is high.
-9. **Clock Input** - Syncs the internal loop length to theis clock length.
+9. **Clock Input** - Syncs the internal loop length to the clock length.
 Max loop length is 10 seconds at 48kHZ.
 10. **Recording** - Toggle if Blender is recording to its internal buffer.
 11. **Ring Knob** - Spring Loaded!
 Applies a resonating delay to the sample.
 Turning the knob clockwise has a linear effect.
 Turning the knob counter-clockwise has an exponential effect.
 12. **Ring CV** - Modulates Ring Knob.